Food Allergies App Protects Kids In Unexpected Way

 Right now, life-threatening food allergies affect one in every 13 children — this averages out to two in every classroom in the U.S. This has changed the way many kids grow up, but it’s also affected parents, too.
-We’ve created a video that shares one’s mother’s experience raising two girls with severe food allergies, and how she empowers them to live as independently as possible with the help of technology.
+We’ve created a video that shares one’s mother’s experience raising two girls with severe food allergies, and how she empowers them to live as independently as possible with the help of technology (including a cool app for kids with food allergies).

 Raising kids with food allergies requires a slightly different approach to parenting, and handling technology is no exception.
 For example, one in five parents does not feel their child with a food allergy is safe while at school.
 In this post, we explain why Bark, the leading online account monitoring service for families, is an essential tool for families with food allergies.